elix1er/Haiku/README.md

 ![Drag Racing](https://img.shields.io/badge/lang-typescript-f39f37) ![Drag Racing](https://img.shields.io/badge/version-1.0.0-blue)

 **WebStationX** is a typescript 2D/3D video game engine based on WebGPU.
 The idea is simple: provide a complete and coherent development kit from ui to rendering.
-Against the current fashion, WebStationX use simple and pragmatic techniques, the goal here is to eliminate as many black boxes as possible to giving maximum control to the user.
+This engine use simple and pragmatic techniques to eliminate as many as possible black boxes to giving maximum control to the user.
-Note: This project comes with a dozen diverse and varied examples.
+Important note: This project comes with a dozen diverse and varied examples.

 ## General features
 - 🧊 2D - Sprites, tilemaps